BuildsWithKing/buildswithking-kingsecurity/README.md

 ---

-## 💡 Motivation
+## Motivation
 Smart contract exploits often arise from **improper access control, missing pause mechanisms, or weak invariants**.
 This project tackles those pain points by building **security extensions** that can be plugged into larger protocols.

-> ⚡ This repository is not a step-by-step guide, but a reference testing suite for the main [BuildsWithKing-Security](https://github.com/BuildsWithKing/buildswithking-security) repository.
+> This repository is not a step-by-step guide, but a reference testing suite for the main [BuildsWithKing-Security](https://github.com/BuildsWithKing/buildswithking-security) repository.

 ---

-## 🏛 Core Contracts
+## Core Contracts
 1. **Kingable.sol**
    - Introduces the **“King” role** (customizable ownership).
    - Supports *transferring* and *renouncing* kingship.

 2. **KingImmutable.sol**
    - Immutable king set at deployment.
    - No transfer or renounce allowed (*one true king forever*).

+3. **KingAccessControlLite.sol**
+   - Minimal and Gas-efficient role-based access control module for king-based contracts.

 ---

-## 🧩 Extensions
+## Extensions
 1. **KingPausable.sol**
    - Pause/Activate core functions.
    - Prevents unexpected activity during upgrades or active exploit scenarios.